 (VERSION FRANÇAISE SUIT)

-MARKHAM, Ont. — Iris Tinmouth of Comox, B.C., closed her McGill University career with gold in the gruelling 800-metre freestyle at the U SPORTS national swimming championships Saturday at the Markham Pan Am Centre.
+MARKHAM, Ont. — Iris Tinmouth of Comox, B.C., captured gold and bronze medals, along with a major national award to close her McGill University career with a bang at the U SPORTS swimming championships Saturday at the Markham Pan Am Centre.

 The McGill women finished third of 21 schools with 978.5 points, behind champion UBC (1,445) and runner-up Toronto (1,029).
 Calgary placed fourth (723.5), followed by Western (493) to round out the top five.